kayvonkhosrowpour/voot_app/README.md

   <img src="https://i.imgur.com/Vi88cT3.jpg" width="280" style="float:left;"/>
   <img src="https://i.imgur.com/ACeGy0v.jpg" width="280"/>
   <img src="https://i.imgur.com/JZPapIx.jpg" width="280"/>
-  <p>The nearest polling location is automatically chosen according to your registered location.</p>
+  <p>View all of your upcoming elections according to your profile location.
+Click on any one of the elections to view all of the candidates for that specific election.
+You can also use the Polling Location tool to find the nearest polling location relative to your profile location.</p>
 </div>